mLuby/mem/README.md

 - Build your app: `$ ionic build <PLATFORM>`
 - Simulate your app: `$ ionic emulate <PLATFORM>`
 - Run your app on a device: `$ ionic run <PLATFORM>`

+Business Mode:
+- allow easy delegation of a task to TaskRabbit